chientingchen/junos_macsec_keyexchange/README.md

     ```

 ### Local Minion
-0. Deploy basic config Basic.conf at each junos devices.
-1. Download all files in `MACsec_minion_dependencies` to include path, and configure the path in `minion_environment.yaml`
-2. Download `local_minion.py` into `/var/db/scripts/commit/`

-## Usage:

 ### Pre-shared key auto-gen & deployment:
 0. Finish the cabling between all devices and make sure basic configuration are deployed.